DSoftTechnology/ADS-FDA-Pool3/README.md

 ###n) Continuous Monitoring

-Using Azure Web Apps as a PaaS comes with built-in continuous monitoring of CPU, Memory, Bandwith, HTTP errors, Response times, Page Requests.
+Using Azure Web Apps as a Platform as a Service (PaaS) comes with built-in continuous monitoring of CPU, Memory, Bandwith, HTTP errors, Response times, Page Requests.
 Alerts can be configured as well as automatic scaling of the underlying infrastructure based on the metrics.
+Reference Web Apps Dashboard here: https://azure.microsoft.com/en-us/documentation/articles/web-sites-monitor/

 ###o) Deployed Software in Container